Strabismus

 - There are many types of strabismus, which are defined by the direction of misalignment.

-- Hypertropia: one eye higher than the other eye
+- Hypertropia: one eye elevated above the other eye

-- Strabismus can be comitant (amount of misalignment is the same in all directions of gaze) or incomitant (variable angle of deviation, which is dependent on the direction of gaze).
+- Strabismus can be comitant (amount of misalignment is the same in all directions of gaze) or incomitant (variable angle of deviation, dependent on the direction of gaze).

 - Comitant strabismus is the most common form of strabismus.
 These children are typically developmentally normal.